 In these verses we see two relationships that a wife can draw from to understand her submission to her husband.
-The first is her relationship to Jesus and the second is the church’s relationship to Jesus.
-Let’s take a look at the second one first since it is in verse 24.
+One is her relationship to Jesus and the other is the church’s relationship to Jesus.
+Both of these relationships involve submission.
+Let’s look at the church’s relationship to Jesus first since it is in Ephesians 5:24.

-The church’s subjection to Christ is mentioned in verse 24.
-This subjection helps us to understand our own since it is set out as a model or picture for us to emulate.
+The church’s subjection to Christ, mentioned in verse 24, helps us to understand our submission to our husbands.
+This is because the church’s subjection to Christ is set out as a model or picture for us to emulate.
 The church has every reason to be subject to Christ.
 He is God.
 He is Savior.
 He is Lord.
 That subjection is a serious and beautiful thing.
 We are greatly blessed to be His people.
 As Christian women, we understand that Jesus has authority not only over the church but also over everything else.
 (Matthew 28:18, Colossians 2:10) Ephesians 1:19b-23 speaks about His authority over all and His headship over the church.

 Whether or not individuals within the church faithfully submit to Christ, the church as a whole is in a position of subjection to Him.
 That is the order that exists between Christ and His church.
 And that position covers everything.
 There is no area that the church is not subject to Christ’s authority, hence Paul’s appropriate use of everything.
 In drawing on the picture of Christ and His church, I believe that Paul means to teach that wives ought to take a similar position to their husbands as the church has to Christ and that the authority of husbands extends over their wives to the same degree.
 Why else would he use that powerful picture?